 Traffic in the area is expected to increase by up to 40% by 2037, so without intervention, conditions will continue to deteriorate.

-GRAHAM’s appointment follows the appointment of two other Highways England contracts to deliver improvements to Junctions 25 of the M25 earlier this year and Junction 5 of the M2 as part of Highways England’s major highways improvement schemes across the South East of England under the Route to Market Regional Delivery Partnership (RDP) framework.
+GRAHAM’s appointment follows the appointment of two other National Highways contracts to deliver improvements to Junctions 25 of the M25 earlier this year and Junction 5 of the M2 as part of National Highways' major highways improvement schemes across the South East of England under the Route to Market Regional Delivery Partnership (RDP) framework.